 Expert Recommendations on Cottage Cheese Intake

-Most nutritionists recommend treating cottage cheese as part of a balanced diet rather than a standalone superfood.
-Pairing it with fiber-rich fruits, leafy greens, or whole grains enhances its nutritional value and prevents over-reliance on a single food source.
+Most nutritionists recommend treating cottage cheese as part of a balanced diet rather than a stand-alone superfood.
+But to address the question directly—how many times a week should you eat cottage cheese?
+Experts typically suggest enjoying it about three to four times a week, assuming you’re also consuming other sources of protein and calcium.
+For best results, pair it with fiber-rich fruits, leafy greens, or whole grains.
+This enhances its nutritional value and prevents over-reliance on one food item.

 Incorporating Cottage Cheese into a Balanced Diet